kicaj29/css-examples/README.md

 https://tutorialzine.com/2017/03/css-grid-vs-flexbox
 https://css-tricks.com/css-grid-replace-flexbox

-NOTE: but it is also possible to achieve two dimensions using flexbox, it is presented in examples flexbox-layout-possibility{n}.
+NOTE: it is also possible to achieve two dimensions using flexbox, it is presented in examples flexbox-layout-possibility{n}.

 ### flexbox
 Examples flexbox-layout-possibility{n} show how to build the same layout using different methods: